Real-Serious-Games/Unity-Editor-UI/README.md

 # UnityEditorUI

 A wrapper around the Unity editor GUI system for constructing editor windows using a fluent API instead of Unity's `OnGUI` functions.

-Editor GUI widgets can be bound to properties and methods in other classes to create GUIs that implement the MVVM pattern.
+This system supports two-way data binding between the UI and a ViewModel class, allowing you to create simpler, unit testable code for editor extensions by moving the logic and the UI code into separate classes.

 ## Constructing editor windows